IsraelOrtuno/pipedrive/README.md

 This package provides a complete **framework agnostic** Pipedrive CRM API client library for PHP.
 It includes all the resources listed at Pipedrive's documentation.

+> NOTE: This package is still under development.
+It is in a pretty stable stage now.
+I am currently working on docs.

 - Installation
 - Usage
     - Set up the Pipedrive token